 Signs of stress in cats

-Ways to keep your pets calm during holiday parties
+Ways to keep your pets calm during parties

 - Confine your pets for a portion of the event.
 If possible, keep your pets away from the party and guests in a comfortable, familiar space.
 If you have an open plan house, you may want to use temporary pet gates to keep dogs in a separate part of the house.
 It can be easier and less stressful for them to be crated or contained at least until all the guests have arrived and there is less action at the front door, or until after food has been served to reduce the extra stimulation that food can provide.
 Allow the pets out when the party atmosphere has calmed a bit.

 - Remain calm yourself.
 Believe it or not, your own stress is likely to be the most stressful thing for your pet.
-Making holiday entertaining relaxing and enjoyable for yourself is the best way to take care of them.
+Making your party entertaining, relaxing and enjoyable for yourself is the best way to take care of them.
 We have compiled some great tips to keep your parties fun and enjoyable, without breaking the bank or stressing yourself out.

-Remember that holiday gatherings are about celebrating togetherness and enjoying each other, not about picture-perfection.
-If you make your holiday planning easy on yourself, you will naturally make it easier on your pets as well.
-May you and your pets have a happy, joyous, and stress-free holiday season this year!
+Remember that parties big and small are about celebrating togetherness and enjoying each other, not about picture-perfection.
+If you make your planning easy on yourself, you will naturally make it easier on your pets as well.
+May you and your pets have a happy, joyous, and stress-free event!